-If you previously used a different solution, which one did you use and why did you switch?We were using some other products, but not on an enterprise level.
+Which solution did I use previously and why did I switch?We were using some other products, but not on an enterprise level.
 There were several locally developed applications, but when we tried to consolidate all of these into an enterprise-level solution… more»

 What other advice do I have?This product is good but it is not meant to be a single solution for all issues.
 If you want to have your code scanned and timed then this is a good tool.
 If you want security to be part of it then… more»

 See 6 More SonarQube Reviews